 In addition to property types, there are three main ways to make money from real estate investments: interest from loans, appreciation, and rent.

 Interest from Loans (or, in the parlance of real estate, “debt”): A real estate loan is an arrangement where investors lend money to a real estate developer and earn money from interest on the loan principal.
 Debt investing provides an investor with regular cash flow.
 Depending on the number of lenders, there can be one or several types of debt within the capital stack of the investment.
 Types of debt include senior debt, junior debt, and mezzanine debt.
-Debt can also be secured or unsecured, which define an investor’s rights in the case of a property’s foreclosure.
 A loan is a passive investment that is used by private equity firms, REITs and real estate investment platforms.

 Appreciation: As with the ownership of any equity, real estate ownership gives an investor the option to earn money from the sale of that equity.
 The appreciation, or increase in value of a property over time, represents the potential profit available to an investor when that property is sold.
 Unlike debt investment or rental income, a sale provides a large, one-time payment.
 Depending on the number of owners of a property, equity can be categorized as preferred equity or common equity.
 Equity ownership can be an active or passive investment depending on the position of the investment in the capital stack.